SteinPanyu/SteinPanyu.github.io/index.md

 title: "About Myself"
 ---

-I am currently a doctoral student in [Graduate School of Data Science](https://ie.kaist.ac.kr/) at KAIST in Korea, supervised by [Prof. Uichin Lee](https://scholar.google.co.kr/citations?user=Sc2pBzYAAAAJ) in Kaist ICLab.
+I am currently a doctoral student in [Graduate School of Data Science](https://ie.kaist.ac.kr/) at KAIST in Korea, supervised by [Prof. Uichin Lee](https://scholar.google.co.kr/citations?user=Sc2pBzYAAAAJ) in KAIST ICLab.
 I have finished the master degree in the same lab.
 My bachelor degree is from [Beijing Institute of Technology](https://english.bit.edu.cn/).

 I am currently interested in **machine learning for mobile affective computing**.